raeperd/raeperd.github.io/content/index.md

 date: 2024-06-11
 ---
 ## About Me
 A 3rd-year software engineer specializing in Daum Site search services, [specifically working on the Daum Site search service.](https://search.daum.net/search?nil_suggest=btn&w=tot&DA=SBC&q=%EC%B9%B4%EC%B9%B4%EC%98%A4%EC%97%94%ED%84%B0%ED%94%84%EB%9D%BC%EC%9D%B4%EC%A6%88) With extensive experience in various technologies and engineering challenges, I've recently interest in philosophy of #go and Cloud Native technologies.
-And enjoys organizing and sharing new knowledge through Personal Knowledge Management (PKM) systems.
+And enjoys organizing and sharing new knowledge through Personal Knowledge Management (PKM) systems like this blog.

 As a Korean and a non-native English speaker, I appreciate your understanding if my English seems a bit awkward at times.